Celebrating Black Trailblazers in Minnesota’s History

 Nellie Francis

-At the beginning of the 20th century, Nellie (Griswold) Francis exemplified what it meant to be leader for civil rights in Minnesota.
+At the beginning of the 20th century, Nellie (Griswold) Francis exemplified what it meant to be a leader for civil rights in Minnesota.
 Francis was the only African-American student to graduate from Saint Paul High School in 1891 and was one of eight students selected to give a graduation speech.
-In her speech, Francis described how the “race problem” was one that only existed in the minds of white Americans, as they saw fellow Black citizens as dangerous, rather than hard-working, peaceful or patriotic — let alone equal.
+In her speech, Francis described how the “race problem” was one that only existed in the minds of white Americans, as they saw fellow Black citizens as dangerous rather than hard-working, peaceful or patriotic — let alone equal.
 She maintained this energy in her work throughout the years.

 Advocate for Women’s Suffrage